Bacterial Conjunctivitis Workup

 Conjunctival Scrapings and Cultures

-Cultures can be completed for viral, chlamydial, and bacterial agents.
+Conjunctival scrapings can be performed with topical anesthetic and gentle use of a platinum spatula or similar blunt metallic object.
+This should precede antibiotic therapy.
+Gram stain is useful to identify bacterial characteristics.
+Giemsa stain is helpful to screen for intracellular inclusion bodies of Chlamydia.
+Cultures can be completed for viral, chlamydial and bacterial agents.
 If testing for N gonorrhoeae, specific procedures should be followed to optimize the yield.
-Fungal culture would be unusual, except in the setting of a corneal ulcer or in the case of known contamination of a contact lens solution, such as occurred in early 2006.
+The anesthetic agent should be preservative-free, in order to limit false-negative culture results (Tetracaine, Alcon).Fungal culture is usually unnecessary, except in the setting of a corneal ulcer or in the case of known contamination of a specific contact lens solution, such as occurred in the contamination epidemic of early 2006.
+[24]

 Additionally, the nature of the inflammatory reaction is reflected in the cellular response.
-Lymphocytes predominate in viral infections, neutrophils in bacterial infections, and eosinophils in allergic reactions.
+Lymphocytes predominate in viral infections, neutrophils in bacterial infections and eosinophils in allergic reactions.